What is Scientific Diving?

 Scientific divers use specialized expertise to study the underwater environment and utilize scuba or other diving equipment as a tool.
 The primary role of a scientific diver is that of an observer and data gatherer.
 Common activities include visual measurements and counts of living organisms, collection of biological or physical samples, underwater surveys, photography, and placement of scientific equipment.

-Scientists and students who wish to use diving to accomplish their research or educational objectives must meet the minimum requirements for scientific divers as defined by the AAUS and presented in the UMaine Scientific Diving Manual.
+The UMaine Scientific Diving Program is responsible for the oversight of scientific diving at all UMaine System campuses and remote-sites.
+All UMaine System scientists and students who wish to use diving to accomplish their research or educational objectives must meet the minimum requirements for scientific divers as defined by the AAUS and UMaine.
 These standards require that divers pass stringent physical exams, meet additional training requirements, and maintain a sustained level of diving activity.